Rice ball

 A rice ball may be any kind of food item made from rice that has been shaped, condensed, or otherwise combined into a ball shape.
 Rice balls exist in many different cultures in which rice is eaten, and are particularly prevalent in Asia.
-Rice balls are a convenient and portable food that can be eaten on the go, making them a popular choice for picnics, road trips, and packed lunches.
-They are also often enjoyed as a snack or side dish with meals.
+Rice balls are portable, making them a popular choice for picnics, road trips, and packed lunches.
+They are also often eaten as a snack or side dish with meals.

 The rice may be seasoned with a variety of ingredients, such as salt, furikake, or other seasonings, and may also be topped or filled with a variety of foods, such as fish, meat, or vegetables.